Senyoret1/kcg-ml-image-pipeline-fork/orchestration/api/coding_guide/API_GUIDELINES.md

 ### Naming considerations:

-- The endpoint names should normally have a verb indicating the action and then the affected element.
-For example, `/images/get-image-details` starts with the `get` verb, which clearly indicates that the endpoint if for obtaining data, and then continues with the affected element.
-Another way to see this is adding first "what will I do" and then "with what".
+- The endpoint names should normally have 2 or 3 parts: a verb indicating the action, then the affected element and then the main property that will be used for completing the operation.
+For example, `/images/get-image-details-by-hash` starts with the `get` verb, which clearly indicates that the endpoint is for obtaining data; then continues with the element that is going to be obtained, which in this case is an `image`; and at the end includes the property for getting the data, which is the image hash.
+Another way to see this is adding first "what will I do", then "to what" and then "how".
+The first 2 parts are mandatory, but the last element depends on the case, as it may not make sense for some endpoints.

-- The names must be complete, something like `/images/get-details` may leave users asking "details of what".
-Do not asume that having the endpoint in the  `images` categories responds that question, as the name may become ambiguous in the future if the `/images/` category grows to include another kind of element, for any reason.
+- The names must be complete.
+Something like `/images/get-details` may leave users asking "details of what?".
+Do not asume that having the endpoint in the  `images` category responds that question.

 - All words must be separated with hyphens, not underscores or uppercase letters.
 This is `element-name`, instead of `element_name` or `elementName`.

-- If the endpoint performs a request with a special param or filter, it should be added to the name, but only if it is a special case.
-For example, `/images/get-image-details-by-hash` may be a special case, different from `/images/get-image-details`.

-At this moment, we have some verbs that should be used at the start of the endpoint names in some situations:
+At this moment, we have some verbs that should be used at the start of the endpoint names whenever possible:

-- `get`: when getting data about an specific element.
+- `get`: when getting data about a specific element.

 - `list`: when getting a list with various elements.